 Automation is tempting when the job market is noisy.
 But “auto-apply” lives on a spectrum:

-- Low-risk automation: saving jobs, tracking pipelines, drafting drafts, templating, reminders
+- Low-risk automation: saving jobs, tracking pipelines, drafting, templating, reminders

 - Medium-risk automation: assisted autofill + user review before submit